CODEPhylo/phylospec/README.md

 The specification consists of:

+1. **PhyloSpec Specification** - Written language specification
+2. **ANTLR Grammar** - Machine-readable grammar for the language
-1. **JSON Schema** - Machine-readable specifications for types, distributions, and functions
+3. **JSON Component Library Format and Core Component Library** - Machine-readable specifications for types, distributions, and functions
-2. **Java Reference Implementation** - Core type system with annotations
-3. **Model Library Format** - Standardized way for engines to describe their capabilities
+4. **Engine Integration Format** - Standardized way for engines to describe their capabilities
+5. **Java Reference Implementation** - Core type system with annotations
-4. **Documentation** - Comprehensive guides for types, distributions, functions, and constraints
+6. **Documentation** - Comprehensive guides for types, distributions, functions, and constraints

 ## Key Features